What is the worst part of deployments for military spouses?

 The best way to fight fear is with confidence.
 Before deployment, do everything you can to build up your confidence and your own self-assurance.
 Being confident in your ability to take care of yourself, the kids, the house, etc will go a long way towards reducing your deployment stress.
 You can build this confidence in several ways.

-Get informed.
 Take the fear and mystery out of deployment by talking to other military spouses or significant others who have been through them.
 It can be a huge relief to learn that you are not the only one facing certain challenges.
 In fact, many things that we worry about turn out to be “normal” deployment problems.
 While your deployment experience may be different from someone else’s, it’s always encouraging to hear from someone who has been through it and survived and can give you some positive motivation from the other side.
-It’s also helpful to ask detailed questions of your unit and your spouse so you know what to expect regarding communication, local resources, and where to go to handle certain challenges.
+During the worst part of deployments, it’s also helpful to ask detailed questions of your unit and your spouse so you know what to expect regarding communication, local resources, and where to go to handle certain challenges.

 The Deployment Masterclass is all about building your confidence, organization, and general deployment knowledge so that you can feel less stressed during an upcoming deployment.
 It’s a toolbox of resources that will give you that confidence and peace of mind to handle anything deployment throws your way.
 You can learn more about the Deployment Masterclass here.